- Home

 U.S. Insulation Market Trends

 The insulation market in the U.S. is driven by residential energy retrofits and compliance with DOE and EPA programs.
 Strong demand exists for fiberglass and spray foam in both new and existing buildings.
 Tax credits for energy-efficient renovations and LEED-certified projects incentivize insulation.
 Innovations in green materials and smart insulation systems are also being adopted.
-Industrial demand remains high from sectors like oil & gas, food processing, and logistics.
+Industrial demand remains high across sectors such as oil & gas, food processing, and logistics.
 A rising trend in prefab construction and modular housing is increasing the use of pre-insulated components.

 Asia Pacific Insulation Market Trends